Shakin' Stevens: 2020s: Fire in the Blood, Singled Out and Re-Set

 A 19x CD anthology Fire in the Blood was released in 2020 accompanied by a 54-track 3x CD /26-track 2x LP collection Singled Out.
 The career-spanning collection was described by Stevens as "the biggest project of my career".

-Singled Out entered the UK Albums Chart at No. 10.
+Singled Out entered the UK Albums Chart at number 10.
 The album was preceded by the single "Wild at Heart".

 In 2023, Stevens released the follow-up to Echoes of Our Times, titled Re-Set.
 The album was preceded by two singles, "It All Comes Around" and the BBC Radio playlisted "All You Need Is Greed", which came with a video.
-The album entered the UK Albums Chart at No. 24.
+The album entered the UK Albums Chart at number 24.

-In March 2023, Stevens made a cameo appearance in The Cleaner as Shaking Stephen, a Shakin' Stevens tribute act.

 Personal life

 Stevens married Carole Dunn in October 1967, and they divorced in 2009 after 42 years of marriage.
-They had three children together: two sons, Jason and Dean, and a daughter, Paula.
-After their divorce, Stevens later began a relationship with his manager Sue Davies, and he credits her with saving his life when he suffered a heart attack in July 2010.
+They had three children together: two sons and a daughter.
+After their divorce, Stevens later began a relationship with his manager Sue Davies, and he credits her with saving his life when he suffered a cardiac arrest in July 2010.
 His grandson is actor Billy Barratt.

 Stevens lives in Marlow, Buckinghamshire.
 He is a lifelong supporter of Welsh football team Cardiff City.

 In 2002, Stevens was charged with driving while over the alcohol limit and banned from driving for two years.
 He was also fined £400.